Washing machine blows fuses / trips RCD circuit breaker

 - Connected appliances - The application cannot connect to the appliance

-- Clothing care symbols on labels
+- Wash care symbols on labels

-- The washing cycle is shorter / longer than indicated on the display
+- The washing cycle is longer / shorter than it says on the display